 The Origin of the Shrines

-Outsiders assume, sometimes rightly, that the shrine is built to act as a remembrance for a traffic accident victim.
+Tourists usually assume that the shrine is built to act as a remembrance for a traffic accident victim.
 This is true in some cases, but they are often built to publicly thank a saint for a benefit, not commemorate a tragedy.
 One of the most reliably tended is said to mark the death of a tour bus driver.
 It stands in front of the entrance to the busy archaeological site of Delphi, where distracted tourists sometimes bump into it.
 But this constant buzz of activity has its benefits, too.
 If the candle goes out it is usually only for a few moments—the first driver who notices will go to the shrine, stand a moment in prayer, and light a fresh candle.

 Ancient Shrines, New Meanings

 The blend of ancient faith and modern practices is often easily visible.
 An akroterion of Aphrodite is backed by a simple white cross on the top of a Peloponnesian shrine found on the road between Hermioni and Nafplion.

 Where there is a beautifully built shrine, look at the edges of the groves beyond.
 There is often an older predecessor, sometimes less carefully tended, but still remaining as a testament of past faith.

 As family fortunes improve, so do the shrines.
 In other parts of Greece, the shrines take on the appearance of miniature chapels, sometimes with interior spaces large enough to hold small ceremonies.